Free Membership Tool

 Rebalancing toward retention usually protects revenue more cheaply, which frees up acquisition budget to deliver real net growth.

-To see what those leaking members are worth, pair this with the churn cost calculator and the revenue growth forecaster.
+To see what those leaking members are worth, pair this with the churn cost calculator and the revenue growth forecaster — then benchmark your renewal rate with the membership retention calculator and value each saved member with the lifetime value calculator.

 The membership sector gives us a real-world version of the multiple, not just the marketing cliché.